harrisonvanderbyl/RWKV-LM/notebook/experiment/tokenshift-exp/README.md

 - 1024 embedding size
 - 1.4B params

+**TokenShift-E**

+A reduced version of RWKV 14B L40 D5120 model.
+This allow us to have a stron approximate to the memory capacity performance of the raven model.

+- 12 wavenet layers
+- 12 normal layers
+- 5120 embedding size
+- 3B params

 **TokenShift-K**

 Replication of tokenshift-B with reduced dataset size.
 The goal was initially to streamline the training process of tokenshift models.